The Balto Real-Time Index

 A lower number indicates a soft skill was used less often during a call

-Percent of Sales Calls Where Agents Overcome the “Bad Reviews” Objection
+Percent of Sales Calls Where Agents Overcame the “Busy” Objection

 Avg.
 Times Per Sales Call That Agents Built Rapport